nkalyesubula/loan-tracker-api/README.md

 REST API for tracking a customer loan status.

-A RESTful API created using Spring Boot.
-I have used PostgreSQL as the relational database and JdbcTemplate to interact with it.
+Created using Spring Boot, PostgreSQL as the relational database and JdbcTemplate to interact with it.
-Apart from this, i have used JSON Web Token (JWT) to add authentication.
-Using JWT, i can protect certain endpoints and ensure that user must be logged-in to access those.
+JSON Web Token (JWT) is used for authentication.
+Some endpoints require that user must be logged-in to access them.

 ## Setup and Installation